-Notes to the Basic Financial Statements Fiscal Year Ended June 30, 2021 (in thousands)
+Notes to the Basic Financial Statements Fiscal Year Ended June 30, 2022 (in thousands)

-assets classes, expected compound (geometric) returns were calculated over the short-term (first 10 years) and the long-term (11+ years) using a building-block approach.
+In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations as well as the expected pension fund cash flows.
+Using historical returns of all the funds' assets classes, expected compound (geometric) returns were calculated over the short-term (first 10 years) and the long-term (11+ years) using a building-block approach.
 Using the expected nominal returns for both short-term and long-term, the present value of benefits was calculated for each fund.
 The expected rate of return was set by calculating the rounded single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
 The expected rate of return was then set equal to the single equivalent rate calculated above and adjusted to account for assumed administrative expenses.
 The expected real rates of return by asset class are as followed:

-Asset Class Assumed Target Allocation Real Return Years 1-10 Real Return Years 11+
+Asset Class Assumed Asset Allocation Real Return Years 1-10 Real Return Years 11+

-Global equity 50.00% 4.80% 5.98%
+Public equity 50.00% 4.80% 5.98%

 Fixed income 28.00% 1.00% 2.62%

 Inflation assets - 0.77% 1.81%

 Private equity 8.00% 6.30% 7.23%

 Real assets 13.00% 3.75% 4.93%

 Liquidity 1.00% - (0.92%)

 Total 100.00%

-In the System's Comprehensive Annual Financial Report, Fixed Income is included in Global Debt Securities; Liquidity is included in Short-term Investments; Inflation Assets are included in both Global Equity Securities and Global Debt Securities.
+\In the System's Annual Comprehensive Financial Report, Fixed Income is included in Global Debt Securities; Liquidity is included in Short-term Investments; Inflation Assets are included in both Global Equity Securities and Global Debt Securities.